Todhills rest area

-In 2009 the services made local newspapers after they tried to sell alcohol on the grounds that a legal loophole meant they could do so, but a series of letters between BP and the Highways Agency saw that the plans were dropped.
+In 2009 the services made local newspapers after it tried to sell alcohol on the grounds that a legal loophole meant it could do so, but a series of letters between BP and the Highways Agency saw that the plans were dropped.

-To fulfill this Todhills became the UK's first of a new breed of motorway rest area: a service station which doesn't necessarily provide food or fuel.
+To fulfil this, Todhills became the UK's first of a new breed of motorway rest area: a service station which doesn't necessarily provide food or fuel.
 A few miles up the road 20 years ago the same situation saw Gretna replaced.

 When the A74 and the service station were upgraded, Moto swapped the Little Chef for a Costa, claiming it fitted the concept better - although in reality it was to fit their national portfolio.
-The northbound Little Chef was originally a Happy Eater.
 This creates the unusual situation where the Costa brand is applied across the whole building, including the lobby and former kitchen.

 No information is currently available, pleaseif you have any.